bigin/ImExtraFields/README.md

 ##Usage

-All Items created by IM Extra Fields are linked to GS pages with their `names` to pages `slugs`.
+All items created through the IM Extra Fields inteface are linked to GS pages with their `names` to the pages `slugs`.
 In order to get the current GS page slug, call the GS function `get_page_slug(false)`:
 ```php
 $slug = get_page_slug(false);